-Budgeted cost: £ 600
+Budgeted cost: £ 1000

-Activity Evidence that supports this approach Challenge number(s) addressed Identifying PP children and equivalence to SEN level of monitoring To create a maintain a central Pupil Premium register detailing individual children's barriers, opportunities and academic outcomes 2,3 Residential payment for PP children (Year 6) Allowing them to take part in a life changing experience they might otherwise not be to take part - a sense of belonging and self worth.
+Activity Evidence that supports this approach Challenge number(s) addressed Identifying PP children and equivalence to SEN level of monitoring To create a maintain a central Pupil Premium register detailing individual children's barriers, opportunities and academic outcomes 2,3 Residential and swimming payments for PP children ( Year 6) Allowing them to take part in a life changing experience they might otherwise not be to take part - a sense of belonging and self worth.
 Evidence such as improved confidence and concentration after such residentials.
+4 Subsidised clubs and priority first access Pupil Premium children can benefit from subsidized after-school and breakfast clubs in several ways: Improved academic performance: Consistent attendance and access to support can enhance academic outcomes.
+Enhanced social skills: Clubs provide opportunities for peer interaction and development of social skills.
+Safe and nurturing environment: Clubs offer a secure space for children to learn and grow.
 4